adr1enbe4udou1n/blog/content/posts/11-a-beautiful-gitops-day-1/index.md

 | **Security**            | Needs an SSH private key because of local provisioners, and SSH port opened to every node                                                                                          | Require only public SSH key, minimized opened SSH ports to only controllers, use SSH jump from a controller to access any internal worker node             |
 | **Reusability**         | Vendor locked to Hetzner Cloud                                                                                                                                                     | Easy to adapt for a different cloud provider as long as it supports **cloud-config** (as 99% of them)                                                      |

-So for resume, choose Kube Hetzner module if :
+So for resume, choose Kube Hetzner module if:

 * You want to use an OS optimized for containers, but note as it takes more RAM usage than Debian-like distro (230 Mo VS 120Mo).
 * Strong community support is important for you
 * Need of [Hcloud Controller](https://github.com/hetznercloud/hcloud-cloud-controller-manager) functionalities from the ground up, giving support for **autoscaling** and **dynamic load balancing**

-Choose the starter-kit module if :
+Choose the starter-kit module if:

 * You want to use a more standard OS, as Debian or Ubuntu, which consume less RAM, managed by preinstalled Salt
 * You prefer to start with a simplistic module, without internal hacks, giving you a better understanding of the cluster setup step-by-step and more moveable to another cloud provider